Mariussgal/translate_app/README.md

 ## 📌 Project Description

-As part of an academic assignment I was asked to implementing an automatic translation tool for both English-to-French and French-to-English translation by using the Binary search Tree (BST).
+As part of an academic assignment I was asked to implement an automatic translation tool for both English-to-French and French-to-English translation by using the Binary search Tree (BST).

 The application provides: